americanexpress/xcprojectlint/README.md

 - Disk Layout Matches Project

     This test grabs the `MainGroup` out of the project, then recursively traverses the children.
-If the child node is a file, we retreive the `FileReference` by id, then check for a `name` value.
+If the child node is a file, we retrieve the `FileReference` by id, then check for a `name` value.
 The presence of a name indicates this file reference does not have a matching file on disk.